 Looking for cool math games to keep your kids busy and learning, while having fun at the same time?
 Check out our favorite websites and resources, compiled by Dallas, TX tutor Kristin S.:

 Do your kids groan when they hear the word “math?”
 Is it impossible for them to even imagine doing math outside of school, let alone enjoying it?
-Check out these fun (and free!) math games from Math-Play.com, and use them during the summer to keep your kids mentally sharp, or strengthen any areas of math that may be challenging them.
+Check out these fun (and free!) cool math games free from Math-Play.com, and use them during the summer to keep your kids mentally sharp, or strengthen any areas of math that may be challenging them.
 Browse the website to find other cool math games that are specific to grade level, topic (fractions, adding integers, place value, etc.), and your child’s interest (sports, logic, game shows, etc.).
 They can play solo or with you, depending on the game.
 You may just find that they like math after all!

 Choose from many topic options, including place value, order of operations, algebraic expressions, and square roots.
 See how far they can advance, and watch their ability grow over time!